 Alliance Defending Freedom (ADF) attorneys and ADF allied attorneys came to Jack’s defense when the couple filed a complaint with the Colorado Civil Rights Commission for sexual orientation discrimination.
 Even after explaining to the commission that it wasn’t the people Jack objected to, it was the message the cake would send about marriage, an administrative law judge ruled against Jack in December 2013, saying that designing and creating cakes for same-sex wedding ceremonies are not speech protected by the First Amendment.
 The commission also ordered Jack and his staff to create cakes for same-sex wedding celebrations, go through a “re-education” program, implement new policies to comply with the commission’s order, and file quarterly “compliance” reports for two years to show that Jack has completely eliminated his religious beliefs form his business.

 In July 2016, ADF attorneys and allied attorneys petitioned the United States Supreme Court to take up Jack’s case.
-We are awaiting its decision whether or not to hear the appeal.
+Thankfully, on June 26, 2017, the Supreme Court granted review of the case.
+Oral arguments will likely be scheduled for sometime in the Fall of 2017.

 Through all of this, Jack continues to trust in God’s plan for his life and for the future of Masterpiece Cakeshop.
 “I can trust Him and rely that God is doing what he’s going to do.
 And if He’s chosen us to be a part of that, that’s quite an honor.”